nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ### Undo the last command: `undo`

-Undoes the last command executed by restoring any recent change in data within the Teacher's Pet.
+Undoes the last command executed by reverting any recent change in data within the Teacher's Pet.

 Format: `undo`